zynga/swf2ccb/README.md

 <h1><a name="SwftoCCBConverter-ZStarlingOverview"></a>Overview</h1>

 <p>There is a modified version of <a href="http://gamua.com/starling/" class="external-link" rel="nofollow">Starling</a> that I've been developing so that animation data can be obtained from swf files so they can be rendered on GPU.
-The repo is <a href="https://github.com/edisontung/Starling" class="external-link" rel="nofollow">here</a>.</p>
+The repo is <a href="https://github.com/edisontung/Starling" class="external-link" rel="nofollow">here</a> as well as included in this project.</p>

 <h1><a name="SwftoCCBConverter-UseofStarling"></a>Use of Starling</h1>